Class Schedules and Catalog Background Image

 SPAN 222Spanish for Native Speakers II4

-These courses focus on people as members of society.
-These courses will:
+These courses focus on people as members of society and accomplish the following:

-• Develop an awareness of the method of inquiry used by the social and behavioral sciences
+• Develop awareness of the methods of inquiry used by the social and behavioral sciences.

 • Promote appreciation of how societies and social subgroups operate.